MooersLab/pymolsnips/README.md

 <h2 name="kate"> Kate/Kwriter (Universal)</h2>

-[<em>kate</em>](https://kate-editor.org/get-it/) is a free but kde dependent text editor for Linux that is now available for Mac and Windows.
+[<em>kate</em>](https://kate-editor.org/get-it/) is a free but KDE-dependent text editor for Linux that is now available for Mac and Windows.

 <a href=#FASTLINKS2>Return to list of editors above.</a>